At least a few times per month, someone will shoot me a message asking some variation of the following question:

 3) The lifestyle and time commitment

 I used to say that in my next life, I’m going to be a musician or a rapper because as a fighter, you don’t really get a chance to cut loose and enjoy the (small) fruits of your labor.
-Sure, there are guys who go out and drink and party and still have success, but they absolutely pay for it.
+Sure, some guys go out and drink and party and still have success, but they absolutely pay for it.

 For every guy who makes it despite drug, alcohol, and lady problems, there are hundreds—if not thousands—of careers that are cut short, ruined, or are never even really started because a fighter couldn’t control his vices.

 How much time does it take to become a professional boxer?